sylhare/sylhare.github.io/_posts/2023/2023-11-07-Debezium-configuration.md

 Error code: 1236; SQLSTATE: HY000.
 ```

+If you have direct access to kafka you could try to manually update the offset following the [Debezium documentation][13]
+from the `offset.storage.topic` which has the binlog offset in it (this is usually created by default).
-You can also leverage the `snapshot.select.overrides`:
+You can also try the `snapshot.select.overrides`, to create a new snapshot:

 ```json
 {